From knocking out fleas and ticks to fighting the havoc of hairballs, these simple, all-natural remedies are both planet and pet approved.

 Dogs eat just about anything, and there are many things that cats shouldn't - so if your pet devours something toxic, you can use hydrogen peroxide to induce vomiting.
 Give them one teaspoon per five pounds of body weight, and repeat once if needed.
 (Call your vet, too.)

+And of course, for serious issues, make sure to check with your vet.
 Do you have any tried and true home remedies?
 Tell us in the comments.